anovos/anovos/README.md

 Currently, we support:
 - Apache Spark 2.4.x (on Java 8)
-- Python 2.7.x
+- Python 3.7.x

-Please not that _Anovos_ is not yet compatible with Apache Spark 3.x.
+Please note that _Anovos_ is not yet compatible with Apache Spark 3.x or later versions of Python.
-For a more detailed and comprehensive description of the Spark environment expected by _Anovos_, please see ...
+For a more detailed and comprehensive description of the Spark environment expected by _Anovos_, please see [here](https://docs.anovos.ai/docs/setting-up-your-environment/anovos-on-local/).

 ## Installation